Passport Interview - What Questions Will I Be Asked?

 What to expect when you arrive

-There are Passport Offices situated all over the country in Belfast, Durham, Glasgow, Liverpool, London, Newport, Peterborough.
+There are Passport Offices situated all over the country in Belfast, Durham, Glasgow, Liverpool, London, Birmingham, Newport and Peterborough.
 All of which have the same security measures in place and all operate in the same manner.
 So the information we provide you with today is sure to be accurate which ever office you may visit.

 As The Passport Office is a government building they have airport like security upon entry to the building.
 This includes metal detectors and X-Ray machines to scan you and your belongings for any dangerous material.
 Once you have passed security you will then be given a ticket, this is the number that they will call when it's time for your appointment.